On this page

 • Operational efficiency: Simplify user management across large organizations.

-• Compliance support: Supports regulatory requirements around access control and auditing.
+• Compliance support: Support regulatory requirements around access control and auditing.

-• Scalability: Manages access for growing teams and multiple business units.
+• Scalability: Manage access for growing teams and multiple business units.

 Feature availability

-RBAC is available to organizations on any Enterprise plan.
+RBAC requires an Enterprise plan.
 If you aren't on an Enterprise plan, go to your Account Management roles and permissions.

 To learn more, take the Manage roles and permissions with RBAC course on Amplitude Academy.